-Also referred to as AB1010, masitinib belongs to a class of chemical compounds known as tyrosine kinase inhibitors (TKI).
-Tyrosine kinases are enzymes responsible for the activation of proteins vital to several cell signaling processes related to the growth, division, and proliferation of cells in the body.
-Masitinib is a selective TKI, which blocks the activity of tyrosine kinases and reduces inflammation.
-Mast cells (immune cells highly involved in allergic and anaphylactic reactions) are the main targets of this drug.
+Masitinib belongs to a class of chemical compounds known as tyrosine kinase inhibitors (TKI).
+Tyrosine kinases are enzymes responsible for the activation of proteins vital to several cell-signaling processes related to the growth, division, and proliferation.
+Masitinib is a selective TKI, which blocks the activity of specific tyrosine kinases in particular immune cells such as macrophages and mast cells.

-A pilot, 18-month Phase 2 study in 35 patients with primary or secondary forms of progressive MS was initiated in 2011.
-The results did not show a statistically significant difference between masitinib and the placebo, but there were promising indications that justified its continued testing.
+A proof-of-concept, 18-month Phase 2 study (NCT01450488) in 35 patients with primary or secondary forms of progressive MS was completed in 2011.
+The results did not show a statistically significant difference between patients treated with masitinib or placebo, but there were promising indications that justified its continued testing.
 The results of the trial were published in the scientific journal, BMC Neurology.

-A Phase 2b/3 double-blind, randomized, placebo-controlled study (NCT01433497) is assessing the safety and effectiveness of masitinib over a 96-week period in people with primary progressive or relapse-free secondary progressive MS. The trial was expected to run for 96 weeks and finish in December 2015.
+A Phase 2/3 double-blind, randomized, placebo-controlled study (NCT01433497) is currently assessing the safety and effectiveness of masitinib over a 96-week period in people with primary progressive MS (PPMS) or relapse-free secondary progressive MS (SPMS).

-The main objectives were to assess the effectiveness of masitinib via changes in MSFC (Multiple Sclerosis Functional Composite).
-MSFC is a three-part assessment system that measures changes in leg function and walking ability, arm and hand function, and cognitive function, and assigns a standardized score.
+The main objective is to assess the effectiveness of masitinib via changes in Multiple Sclerosis Functional Composite (MSFC), a three-part assessment system that measures changes in leg function and walking ability, arm and hand function, and cognitive function, and assigns a standardized score.

 The secondary objectives include evaluating changes to quality of life measured by the Multiple Sclerosis Quality of Life-54 (MSQOL-54) assessment and the level of disability.
 The Expanded Disability Status Scale (EDSS) method is used to quantify disability in multiple sclerosis and monitor changes in the level of disability over time.